enormandeau/barque/README.md

 and use the following command (you will need to adjust the input and output file names) to generate a report of the most frequently found species in the non-annotated sequences:

+### Fasta files with sequences from multiple hit groups

+- `12_results/01_multihits` contains fasta file with database and sample sequences to help understand why some of the sequences cannot be unambiguously assigned to one species.
+For example, sometimes two different species can have identical reads in the database.
+At other times sample sequences can have the same distance from the sequences of two species in the database.

 ### Summarize species found in non-annotated sequences